yuanning-research/neuropixels-reliability/README.md

 - waveform morphology
 - autocorrelogram (ACG) structure

-Additional evidence sources may be incorporated in future work.
+These evidence sources are intended to provide biological support that is independent of the matching algorithm itself.

 ### 3. Reliability Assessment

 Candidate pairs are manually reviewed by integrating multiple evidence sources rather than relying on a single similarity metric.

-Current reliability categories include:
+Five reliability categories were defined:

 - Strong Match
 - Likely Match